ryu-raptor/luapp/README.md

 nice.

 ## Notice
-### If your scripts refers resources in their directories, this script can't go with.
+### If your scripts refer resources in their directories, this script can't go with.
 Because this script just modifies `LUA_PATH` so resource files can't be found from them.

 To avoid this problem, you can insert `cd ``dirname $0`` ` at head of app.sh.
 However this cause files on current directory unavailable.
 Because this is eqivalent to